metabase/static-embedding-reference-apps/README.md

 3. `cd` into embedding-reference-apps.

-3. Run any example depending on the programming language you choose
+3. Run any example depending on the programming language you choose.

 ## Running the apps